MaBonfim/SimplexSolver/README.md

 # SimplexSolver
 Program made in Python to solve linear programming problems using the simplex method

+# Results
+It is printed on the terminal, a vector with the values of the variables for the great value of the problem and the great value of the problem

 # How to use
 The problem must be modelled to the standard format